lanbin/Tieba-Helper/README.md

 Tieba-Helper
 ============

-Tieba-Helper will help you to use Tieba(http://tieba.baidu.com) more easy
+Tieba-Helper can help you to use Tieba(http://tieba.baidu.com) more easier!